 7. Do not block windows

-This might seem like a no-brainer but you need to make sure there is nothing hindering what little light does actually reach your windows so make sure your drapes are not even partially in the way.
-Choose lighter fabrics or opt for blinds or shutters which can be pulled right back during the daytime.
+This might seem like a no-brainer, but you need to make sure there is nothing hindering what little light does actually reach your windows.
+So, make sure your drapes from A Maker’s Studio are not even partially in the way.
+Choose lighter fabrics or opt for blinds/shutters, and you can even utilize designs from stencils from A Maker’s Studio, which can be pulled right back during the daytime.

 Another tip is to leave your windowsills completely empty.
 While it is tempting to add accessories here, you do not want anything standing in the way of the light entering the room.